Know before you go

 Parking informationPark carefully to avoid causing an obstruction

 Steep, uneven ground, wet and muddy in places.
 Contact the Trust for disabled access information.

 About the reserve

-Surrounded by forestry, Dyfnant Meadows is a small area of hill pasture, surrounded by ancient hedgerows and a wooded dingle.
+Surrounded by forestry, Dyfnant Meadows is a small area of unimproved hill pasture.
+The fields are surrounded by ancient hedgerows and there is a wooded dingle alongside a stream.
 Part of the reserve is designated a Site of Special Scientific Interest (SSSI), in recognition of the species-rich acid grassland, supporting species like Tormentil, Heath Bedstraw & lousewort.
 In wetter areas, Devil's-bit Scabious and Common Butterwort nestle among sedges and rushes.
 The wooded dingle of oak and birch, 'drips' with mosses, ferns and lichens and is alive with bird song in the Spring.
 Dormice also make their home here.

 Follow this reserve on social media using #Dyfnant Meadows